skip-mev/block-sdk/lanes/mev/README.md

       }
       ```

     c.
-Instantiate the blockbuster mempool with the application's desired lanes.
+Instantiate the Block SDK mempool with the application's desired lanes.

       ```go
         // 1.
 Create the lanes.